dbleu/java-library/.github/CONTRIBUTING.md

       (See [Syncing a Fork](https://help.github.com/articles/syncing-a-fork/)
       or [Keeping a Fork Updated](https://robots.thoughtbot.com/keeping-a-github-fork-updated))

-4. Only open Pull Requests to feature/experimental/development
+4. Only open Pull Requests to `development`

 **Notice:** _This file is copied (and edited) from [JDA](https://github.com/dv8fromtheworld/jda)_